 - In the submenu that appears, click Registration Setup.

-- Select the session to which you want to add a GL code.
+- Select the session to which you want to add a custom GL code.

-- In the Enrollment tab, enter your GL code under the General Ledger Code box.
+- To add a custom GL code to a specific Session, click the Enrollment tab, uncheck the Use Default GL Code checkbox, and enter your custom GL code in the General Ledger Code box.

 - Click the SAVE button.

-If you would like to import GL codes in bulk, please contact your Client Success Manager.
+If you would like to import your GL codes in bulk, please contact your Client Success Manager.

 [Return to Top]